What is Integration and How It Applies to Channel Sales?

 Implementing integration follows a structured approach.

-- Define Requirements: Clearly identify what systems need to connect.
+- Define Requirements: Clearly identify which systems need to connect.
 Specify the data to be exchanged.

 - Choose Integration Method: Select appropriate tools.
 Options include APIs, middleware, or iPaaS (Integration Platform as a Service).